Skip to main content

 • Always run turf grain in the same direction.
 The blades are directional — flip one panel and you've created a visible 'seam line' that no amount of brushing fixes.

-• Seam adhesive sets fast in 90°+ heat.
-Work in 8 ft sections and don't lay more adhesive than you can press into within 5 minutes.
+• Seam adhesive sets fast in Arizona heat.
+Work in short sections and don't lay more adhesive than you can press into within a few minutes.

-• Use TWO passes of infill, not one.
+• Use two passes of infill, not one.
 The first pass settles to the backing; the second pass stands the blades.
-One heavy dump = matted, frosted look.
+One heavy dump can leave a matted or frosted look.

-• Pet-grade turf has perforated backing — don't tape over the perforations on seams, they're your drainage path.
+• Pet-conscious turf has perforated backing — don't tape over the perforations on seams, they're your drainage path.

-• For high-shade or low-drainage spots, consider a 1" layer of pea gravel under the DG base for extra water capacity.
+• For high-shade or low-drainage spots, consider a layer of pea gravel under the base for extra water capacity.

 Common DIY mistakes we get called to fix

 • No slope.
-Water pools, mildew grows, smell follows.
+Water pools, mildew grows, odor follows.

 • Skipping the power broom and the infill pass.
-Without infill standing the blades up, your turf looks like a green bath mat on day one.
+Without infill standing the blades up, turf can read matted from day one.

 • Seaming with regular contact cement or 'all-purpose' adhesive.
-Only turf-specific seam adhesive (which is moisture-cure urethane) holds in AZ heat.
+Turf-specific seam adhesive (moisture-cure urethane) is what manufacturers spec for AZ heat.

 • Mixing turf rolls from different production batches without checking.
 Dye lots vary — always order all your turf from one batch and confirm it on the invoice.